Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 New Crobuzon can be a harsh place and, though it has not seen war in many decades, it is not a place lacking in violence.
 Physical force is a threat of the state and of criminal gangs certainly, but not all strength in the city is oppressive.
 Many Crobuzoners depend on strength to feed themselves and their families, whether in the factory, at the docks, or in that legendary glad' circus - the fighting pits of *Cadnebar's*.
 Nor is the city short in hired muscle should someone require it.
 Whatever the occupation though, such physical labour makes for a hardy individual.

 The Survivor counts the following skills as career skills: Athletics, Brawl, Coercion, Melee, Perception, Ranged, Survival, and Vigilance.
-Before spending experience during character creation, a Leader may choose four of their career skills and gain one rank in each of them.
+Before spending experience during character creation, a Survivor may choose four of their career skills and gain one rank in each of them.

 ---

+### Scholar

+---

 ### Thaumaturge

 The practicioners of that combination of science and fairytale magic we call 'thaumaturgy' are the city's thaumaturges.
-Anyone can learn a few basic hexes, but a thaumaturge has years of training.
+Beyond the simple hexes of the university student or barman, a thaumaturge is a trained professional in their craft.
+Thaumaturges can be found all across New Crobuzon, and indeed Bas-Lag (though their magics become less and less recognisable the further afield one goes).

+The Thaumaturge counts the following skills as career skills: Athletics, Brawl, Coercion, Melee, Perception, Ranged, Survival, and *one of* the three thaumaturgic skills.
+Before spending experience during character creation, a Thaumaturge may choose four of their career skills and gain one rank in each of them.

+---

+## Skills

+The New Crobuzon setting uses a set of all-setting skills, with the exception of its thaumaturgic skills, which diverge from the three magic skills provided in the *Core Rulebook*, and its knowledge skills.
+With the exception of these latter two, players can refer the *Core Rulebook* on how and when to make skill checks using these skills.
+It should be noted that the absence of a Computers skill (or similar), which may seem a reasonable inclusion due to the prevalance of constructs in the city, has been left out.
+This is due to the nature of the city's constructs, which are generally mechanical, and all construct-related checks should use the Mechanics skill, though some constructs are highly complex, and the difficulty rating should reflect this if a PC is attempting to alter or repair one.

+---

+### General Skills

+The New Crobuzon setting uses the following general skills: Athletics, Cool, Coordination, Discipline, Driving, Mechanics, Medicine, Percpetion, Resilience, Skullduggery, Stealth, Streetwise, Survival and Vigiliance.

+---

+### Combat Skills

+The New Crobuzon setting uses the following combat skills: Brawl, Melee and Ranged.

+---

+### Social Skills

+The New Crobuzon setting uses the following social skills: Charm, Coercion, Deception, Leadership and Negotiation.

+---

+### Knowledge Skills

+The New Crobuzon setting uses the following knowledge skills: City, World, Lore, Underworld, Science, Xenology.

+The City and World knowledge skills refer to knowledge of place, one often gained by travel and experience.
+The Lore skill indicates knowledge of places and times where a PC has not, or cannot, travel - mythical lands, times long past, empires long dead.
+Underworld is the knowledge of the city's criminal element.
+Science is the theoretical knowledge of the city's sciences and, at the GMs discretion, thaumaturgy.
+The Xenology knowledge skill represents the PCs understanding of non-human species' and races' biology, culture and history.

+---

+### Thaumaturgic Skills

+While anyone can learn a simple hex or two, real thaumaturgy requires training.
+What kind of training the thaumaturge receives - in what way she learns and practises her craft - makes all the difference when it comes to the nature of her abilities.
+A militia-desserter, once a captain-thaumaturge, able to shoot bolts of glowing unlight from his fingers to strike down enemies of the state, will possess an alltogether different skillset to a chromathaumurge tradesperson, crafting and selling beautiful, glowing baubles at Aspic Bazaar.
+This is not to say that the latter could not move their hands in such a way to blind a man for life, or that the former could not create a strange shifting, crackling trinket which might sell just as well in Aspic Bazaar, but that the skills of the two thaumaturges are bascially different.
+One has learnt in the workshop, the other in the barracks.
+The following skills represent that difference, whilst also representing the basic, shared ability of thaumaturges to attack, to augment objects to and to protect themselves using their craft, though in a million varied ways.